bhupendra1011/Design-System/apps/e2e/README.md

 ## Adding New Tests

-1. Add test data to `tests/fixtures/test-data.ts`
-2. Create new test files in `tests/` directory
+1. Create new specs inside `tests/`
-3. Use existing selectors and patterns
+2. Start from the shared helper patterns in `todo-app.spec.ts`
-4. Follow naming convention: `*.spec.ts`
+3. Follow naming convention: `*.spec.ts`

 ## Debugging